| Copyright | Copyright 2024 Ruifeng Xie |

 instruction in a verbatim code block.
 The whole block is unindented by stripping the common

 whitespace prefix.
-The captured text does not contain a trailing '\n'
+The captured text does not contain a trailing '\n' character.
+To force

 adding one, leave an empty line at the end of the verbatim code block.